EmilyEmmi/Baba-Is-You---Metatext-Mod/exfeatures.md

 This is saved with your levelpack, so when you send it, it should be ready to go!
 Here are the options available.

-# Fix issues with parity
+# Force vanilla behavior

 <img src="gifs/quirks.gif" alt="gif is not render :(" width="400"/>

 This option changes some behaviors to match vanilla.
 YES by default.
 The changes it makes are as follows:
-Making TEXT IS TELE specifically links all of the text together.
+Making TEXT/META# IS TELE links all of the included text together.
 Only text of the same type is linked if METATEXT IS TELE is formed.
-Making TEXT IS MORE specifically does not allow text units to ever grow into each other.
-METATEXT IS MORE will allow it for text units of different types.
+Making TEXT/META# IS GROUP and NOUN HAS/MAKE/BECOME GROUP will make the NOUN have/make/become only its own text type rather than every text in the level.
-Making TEXT IS GROUP specifcally and NOUN HAS/MAKE GROUP will make the NOUN have/make only its own text type rather than every text in the level.
+Making TEXT/META# IS GROUP, NOUN NEAR GROUP IS X forces the noun to be near every text included to be X.

 # Metatext Overlay